 This section provides that a principal council may make an order implementing changes to electoral arrangements for a community.
 The changes may be either those on which the principal council had reported under section 26 or those recommended by the Commission under section 32.
+No consequential changes to electoral arrangements of the principal area may be made without the consent of the Welsh Ministers.
 In certain circumstances the Commission may request the Welsh Ministers to implement its recommendations.